 MOZ ranks page speed as one of the most critical aspects of mobile eCommerce.
 Slow loading kills user experience and can deter potential customers from making purchases.

-The factors that can weigh down your site include web hosting, template, plugins, and contents like images and videos.
+The factors that can weigh down your site include web hosting, template, plugins, and content like images and videos.

 Adopting mobile-first practice requires reducing your images and any other thing slowing down your site.
 Check your page speed by entering your URL into Page Speed Insight.